-Burlesque queen Doll Face Carroll is dismissed from an audition for a legitimate Broadway show because she lacks culture.
-Her boss/manager Mike decides that she can get both culture and plenty of publicity by writing her autobiography.
-He hires a ghost writer to do all the work, but doesn't count on the possibility that Doll Face and her collaborator might have more than a book on their minds.
+Burlesque queen Doll Face Carroll is dismissed from an audition for a legitimate Broadway show because she's considered unrefined.
+Her boss/manager, Mike, decides that she can acquire some polish and also get plenty of publicity by writing her autobiography; he hires a ghost writer to do all the work but doesn't consider that Doll Face and her collaborator might have more than a book on their minds.
 Written by

 Daniel Bubbeo <DanNGM@aol.com>